|

 This is assumed

 to be the SW corner of the original building.
-One can not recognize
+One cannot recognize

 that this was once a part of an 82 acre complex that produced over 18,000